Tagline – The Greatest Story of Love, Faith, and Overwhelming Spectacle!

-This motion picture was the first released in widescreen CinemaScope and required a curved screen for viewing.
+The Robe was the first film released in widescreen CinemaScope and required a curved screen for viewing.
 Not all theaters were equipped for this and a second was produced in the standard screen ratio.

 The role of Marcellus was first offered to Tyrone Power, who chose instead to perform in the Broadway play “John Brown’s Body.”
 This proved to be a poor choice as the play was not a hit and closed after only 65 performances.